Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: A great pair of machine washable merino wool socks with a higher merino wool content that is itch-free, making this a great option for people with sensitive skin.

 You’ll appreciate that nylon inclusion as it helps to create a more comfortable wearing experience that’s itch-free, making it perfect for people with sensitive skin.
 You’ll also like the added cushioning in the footbed and the fact that these socks are machine washable.
 And that means that caring for these socks is easier than ever.
+Another one of the best men’s wool socks is the Smartwool PhD Outdoor Heavy Crew Socks made of 68% Merino Wool, 30% Nylon, and 2% Elastane.
 The best mens hoodies are also worth looking at.

 Award: BEST FOR EVERYDAY